HiPath: Hierarchical Vision-Language Alignment for Structured Pathology Report Prediction: Results and Discussion

 \section{Results and Discussion}

 \textbf{Baseline design.} The baselines in Table~\ref{tab:main} are designed to progressively isolate the factors contributing to \ours{}'s performance. (i)~Linear probes (PLIP, CONCH, UNI2) and ABMIL~\cite{ilse2018abmil} are vision-only flat classifiers over the full 304-term vocabulary, establishing the ceiling achievable without text supervision or structured prediction.
+Deep MLP, the highest-capacity vision-only baseline, applies a 4-block 2048-d LN/GELU/Dropout MLP with a 304-way focal cross-entropy head to mean-pooled UNI2 features; the Text-only row instead classifies from frozen Qwen3 report embeddings without any image input, probing the language prior available in report text alone.
 English-pretrained encoders (PLIP, CONCH) reach ${\leq}$14.6\% on Chinese data, reflecting the combined effect of domain shift and label-taxonomy mismatch.
 UNI2 classifiers plateau at 30--32\% regardless of capacity (312\,K $\to$ 15.9\,M parameters yields $+$1.9\pp), indicating that frozen features alone are insufficient for structured prediction. (ii)~Flat CrossAttn$^\dagger$ adds text-supervised training and slot-based prediction (Slot-MDP + global contrastive loss) while replacing the two-level HiPA with a single \texttt{[CLS]} over all patches and removing local OT.
 It reaches 56.0\%, isolating the combined contribution of text alignment and the slot formulation as ${\sim}$24\pp{} over the vision-only baselines. (iii)~The w/o~HiCL variant in Table~\ref{tab:ablation} retains HiPA and Slot-MDP but removes all contrastive text alignment, serving as a purely vision-based structured predictor.
 It achieves 67.6\%, confirming that the slot formulation with hierarchical aggregation is the primary driver of performance.
 Both \ours{} and Flat CrossAttn use Qwen3 text only during training (marked $\dagger$); at inference, only frozen vocabulary embeddings and visual features are used.
 The remaining 12.9\pp{} gap between Flat CrossAttn and the full model is decomposed by the ablation: hierarchical aggregation (HiPA: $+$1.4\pp{} overall, $+$3.6\pp{} on 4+~image cases) and contrastive alignment (HiCL: $+$1.3\pp{} strict, $+$10.4\pp{} acceptable).

 \textbf{Per-slot-type analysis.} Table~\ref{tab:perslot} reports performance broken down by slot type.
 DIAG slots, which draw from the largest vocabulary (184 terms) and require the most nuanced visual interpretation, show the lowest strict accuracy.
 GRADE and RES slots both maintain 100\% safety: all grading errors are between adjacent grades, and non-strict RES errors are predominantly semi-quantitative confusions (\eg, (1+) vs.\ (2+)) that do not alter clinical decisions.
 Among the 3.1\% of DIAG slots classified as unsafe, the top confusions are: chronic inflammation$\leftrightarrow$dysplasia (847~slots), adenoma$\leftrightarrow$adenocarcinoma (312~slots), and leiomyoma$\leftrightarrow$leiomyosarcoma (201~slots).
 These are morphologically challenging distinctions with documented high inter-observer variability among expert pathologists~\cite{raab2005clinical}.